David Holt (politician): Oklahoma State senate

 Holt's second year in office brought the development and passage of MAPS 4, a $1.1 billion initiative to address 16 priorities.
 The Oklahoman called Holt "the architect" of the "most ambitious MAPS ever".
 The initiative received 71.7% of the vote on December 10, 2019, a modern record for a sales tax vote in Oklahoma City.
-MAPS 4 includes funding for a civil rights center, parks, youth centers, senior centers, mental health and addiction, a family justice center for victims of domestic violence, transit including new bus rapid transit lines, sidewalks, bike lanes, trails, streetlights, housing to alleviate homelessness, Chesapeake Arena, an animal shelter, a new fairgrounds coliseum, a diversion hub to assist people interacting with the criminal justice system, the Innovation District, beautification and a multipurpose stadium.
+MAPS 4 includes funding for a variety of city priorities.

-In 2018, Holt received the Ten Outstanding Young Americans award.
-In 2019, he was elected to the leadership of the United States Conference of Mayors and named vice-chair of the International Affairs Committee.
-In 2020, Holt was elected a trustee of the United States Conference of Mayors, the organization's highest level of leadership. and to the board of the National League of Cities.
+In 2019, Holt was elected to the leadership of the United States Conference of Mayors and named vice-chair of the International Affairs Committee.
+In 2020, he was elected a trustee of the United States Conference of Mayors and to the board of the National League of Cities.
+As mayor, Holt has emphasized diversity and community inclusion.
+In 2019, he joined leaders of five other cities in signing an agreement to form Oklahoma's first Regional Transit Authority (RTA), with plans to build a metropolitan rail system in the years ahead.

-In 2019, Holt organized a free Kings of Leon concert to open the city's Scissortail Park.
-It drew 28,000 people, the largest crowd at a music concert in Oklahoma City history.
-In 2020, Holt was named the third-most powerful person in Oklahoma and the most powerful non-tribal elected official in a local annual ranking of the 50 most powerful Oklahomans, several spots ahead of the governor and both U.S. Senators.